-Rule 9.35, adopted by the Supreme Court, contains a provision authorizing the State Bar of California to adopt rules to establish and administer a program to certify legal specialists.
+Rule 9.35, adopted by the California Supreme Court, contains a provision authorizing the State Bar of California to adopt rules to establish and administer a program to certify legal specialists.

 The Rules Governing the State Bar of California Program for Certifying Legal Specialists, adopted by the Board of Governors, contain the details of operation for the program.
 The Standards for Certification and Re-certification in each specialty area was adopted by the Board of Governors.

 The costs of the legal specialization program are entirely paid for by annual fees, as well as certification, re-certification, and accreditation fees.
 Section 20.8 of the Rules mandate that California's specialization program be self-supporting.
 The program is not subsidized by the dues collected from attorneys by the California State Bar.

 The annual budget for the program is prepared in accordance with the State Bar’s policies and directives and is subject to approval by the State Bar’s Board of Governors.
 According to the 23rd Annual Report of the CBLS dated May of 2010, for the 2009 calendar year, the total expenses for the program were $1,188,254, compared to the $1,529,052 that was budgeted.